 Sub Match_Example3() Dim k As Integer For k = 2 To 10 Cells(k, 5).Value = WorksheetFunction.Match(Cells(k, 4).Value, Range("A2:A10"), 0) Next k End Sub

-This set of code will get the result in just blink of an eye.
+This set of codes will get the result in just the blink of an eye.

 This has been a guide to Excel VBA Match Function.
 Here we learned how to use Match Function in VBA along with some simple to advanced examples.
 Below are some useful excel articles related to VBA –